-The ground is covered by a thin blanket of snow, and there is a thin layer of ice on the puddles.
+The ground is covered by a thin blanket of snow, and there is a thin sheet of ice on the puddles.
 Small flocks of red-billed choughs (Pyrrhocorax pyrrhocorax) and snow pigeons (Columba leuconota) fly about over the grazing grounds, where numerous yak are grazing.

 Soon the sun appears, and the thin layer of snow rapidly vanishes.
 The marvellous morning weather is so inviting that Niels decides to shave off his three-day old stubble.